-There are a few exceptions though.
 Big Blue from F-Zero X is set on a fast-moving race track, similar to how it appears in Super Smash Bros.
 Melee.
 Fall off a vehicle and you’ll fly off the side of the screen if you’re not quick.

 It’s incredibly impressive, and possibly the most advanced Super Smash Bros.
 64 stage yet.

 Onett from Earthbound has a passing taxi that will damage any players caught in its path.
 And Smashville has a moving floating platform, which if used creatively can result in some clever KOs.

 Another standout hazard-focused stage is Smashketball.

 This arena mimics a basketball court with two downward-facing DK launch barrels at each end.
 The goal here is to knock opponents into one and launch them off the bottom of the screen.